BMW Battery Registration

 We have diagnosed some BMWs with failing batteries installed less than a year simply due to failing to have the battery registered!
 The charging system often shortens the life of an unregistered battery by charging it too aggressively, especially when it is cold, and sometimes damaging other control units.
 More than once, we have replaced an alternator that failed prematurely because battery registration was not performed when the vehicle’s battery was replaced.

 Battery Registration informs the vehicle that the battery has been replaced.
 It completes the following operations:

 · Stored battery statistics (current, voltage, battery charge level) are deleted

 · Stored temperature statistics are deleted

-Don’t gamble, always have a new battery registered after installation at a BMW-qualified shop- it’s not expensive and will ensure a properly operating electrical system.
+Don’t gamble, always have a new battery registered after installation at a BMW-qualified shop; it’s not expensive, and it will ensure a properly operating electrical system.
 At Munich Motorsport, we have the equipment and the training to properly register your vehicle’s battery to factory specs, ensuring that manufacturer warranty requirements have been met.